 Top schools used to be very expensive, but nowadays most of these schools are no longer cost-prohibitive.
 Schools such as Harvard and Princeton now have generous financial aid packages with high income limits.
 For example, if your family's income falls below $150,000, Harvard will only expect you to pay 0-10% of that income.

 Last note: what you do not get at top schools is a better academic education.
 In fact, top schools are notorious for having professors who are brilliant in their research and innovation, but are terrible pedagogical teachers.
-Even though I majored in chemistry, I doubt I had a substantially better classroom experience than someone at UCLA did.
+Even though I majored in chemistry, I doubt I had a substantially better classroom experience than someone at UC Riverside did.
 That said, the academic knowledge you gain is only a small part of how college will change you.

 "Let me turn your logic around on you, Allen.
 By nature of being world class, you already need to be in the top 1% of achievement.
 Clearly, if everyone follows your advice, we can't all fit in there."

 This is true.
 Admissions is relative, meaning that the school wants the best students it can find, even if the bar is rising everywhere.
 So if the world gets more competitive, you need to do greater things to stay at the top.

 And, unfortunately, not everyone can be world-class at something.
 I might venture to say most people on Earth cannot be world-class at something (otherwise world-class would lose its meaning).
 I won't opine too much on why this is, but like all things it's probably a combination of environment and genetics.
 I believe I cannot be a world-class athlete no matter how hard I try.
 I will never be smarter than John von Neumann.
 It is what it is.

 But a large part of world-class performance is motivation and grit, and that's a part that you can change.
 Not everyone's reading this guide and not everyone cares about the same level of achievement as you do.
 Just by reading this guide, you have a big leg up on the competition through your determination and resourcefulness.